DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTreeView/1 Configuration/createChildren.md

 A Promise that is resolved with the result from the server or an array of objects to be converted to child nodes.

 ---
-**createChildren** is called at the beginning of the widget's lifetime and each time a user expands a node whose child nodes have not been loaded yet.
+**createChildren** is called at the beginning of the UI component's lifetime and each time a user expands a node whose child nodes have not been loaded yet.
 It allows you to load the entire tree in portions: load root nodes first (when the function's **parentNode** parameter is **null**) and the child nodes of each expanded node later.

 This function has the following restrictions: